Pre-War ApartmentsBrooklyn Heights, Brooklyn

 Frequently Asked Questions

-Is Brooklyn Heights a good neighborhood for pre-war apartment hunters?
+Is Brooklyn Heights actually a good fit for someone looking for a pre-war apartment?

 Check a specific Brooklyn Heights address